jplataquin/tility/README.md

 # What is Tility?
 Tility is a suite of classes that will help you build dynamic HTML interfaces and Single Page Applications using Javascript.
-It is designed to keep your code intuitive and simple amidst complex project requirements.
+It is designed to keep your code intuitive and simple amidst complex application requirements.

 Tility offers 3 classes to aid you in your next project.